wendybovill/acme-flyfishers/README.md

 Once the views were identified, it was decided what each users would need for the views to operate correctly, portraying the correct information to each user, and this helped decide what routes were needed and therefore the functions to call and operate the routes and views by the user requirements.

 This is a Relational Database using Elephant Postgresl, and also using AWS Services for the storage of media.
 Heroku is the webserver.
+The Relational database allows for Table (Schema) linking from one to another, using ForeignKeys.

-The Schema requires 15 tables, being: Site: Home, Entry, Section, Contact, User, Basket/Bag, Products, Categories, Seasons, as well as the Checkout table, Stripe Integration, a Store table for store admin to manage the products and their images etc.
+The Schema requires 13 tables (apart from the Site one itself): Home, Entry, Section, Contact, User, Basket/Bag, Products, Categories, Seasons, as well as the Checkout table, Stripe Integration, a Store table for store admin to manage the products and their images etc.

 Please view the Database Schema Plan below.
+It portrays how each table(schema) retrieves information from the other database and then returns information to be saved in itself or another table(schema).
+I prefer Relatonal databases over non-relational databases.
+I find they keep themselves inorder and need little maintenance and its